MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-quote-pdf.md

 Your system administrator can choose the entities for which PDF generation is enabled.
 If PDF generation isn't enabled, you won't see the option to create a PDF file.

 > [!IMPORTANT]
-> - The PDF generation capability for additional entities (entities other than Quote) is released with Dynamics 365 Sales (Sales Hub) app version: 9.0.1911.1009, as part of the weekly release of the product to individual geographies.
-> - With the August 2020 early access release, the PDF generation capability is extended to support all the out-of-the-box entities and custom entities that support Document templates.
+> With the August 2020 early access release, the PDF generation capability is extended to support all the out-of-the-box entities and custom entities that support Document templates.
+The PDF enhancements (custom entity support and usability enhancements) are limited to only Web experience and aren't available in the mobile app.
+If you haven't opted in or are using Sales Hub on a mobile app, you'll see the old experience.

 ## Steps for creating a PDF file (if you've opted in for 2020 wave 2 release)